 He said that the FIR of the case was registered in October 2011, the first challan was submitted to the trial court in February 2012, second in April 2012, and in both the challans the ANF did not include the name of the petitioner.

-Advocate Sheikh alleged that the Anti-Narcotics Force had been pressurising his client from October 2011 to June 2012 to record statements against Makhdoom Shahab and Musa Gilani and after failing in their efforts, they implicated Sheikh Ansar in
+Advocate Sheikh alleged that the Anti-Narcotics Force had been pressurising his client from October 2011 to June 2012 to record statements against Makhdoom Shahab and Musa Gilani and after failing in their efforts, they implicated Sheikh Ansar in the case.

 Further hearing of the case has been adjourned till a date to be fixed by the registrar office.